Election-Tech-Initiative/electionguard/docs/elections/College_Park_Maryland_2023.md

 ![ElectionGuard College Park Banner][College-Park-Banner]
 # ElectionGuard in the November 2023 College Park General Election

-This November will see College Park use the Hart VerityScan scanner with ElectionGuard in a similar configuration to what was used in the [Preston Idaho election in 2022](Preston_Idaho_2022.md).
+This November will see College Park use the Hart VerityScan scanner with ElectionGuard in a similar configuration to what was used in the [Preston Idaho election in 2022][preston-idaho-pilot].
 This year, voters will fill out ballots either by hand or using Hart's [Verity TouchWriter](https://www.youtube.com/watch?v=_GA0kzJrM-s).
 The official tally will be conducted with the Hart system, which will include mail-in ballots scanned with the VerityScan scanner but, because the voters were not present to collect the confirmation code receipt, will not be able to verify that their ballots were included.

-!!! info "Vote by mail is a feature of the [ElectionGuard 2.0 Specification](/spec/#v20)"
+!!! info "Vote by mail is a feature of the [ElectionGuard 2.0 Specification][election-guard-spec-v2_0]"

 ## New Capabilities

-While the core Hart system and voting process will be identical to [the system used in Preston, Idaho](/docs/elections/Preston_Idaho_2022.md) the ElectionGuard software will be *almost* (see below) a full [implementation of the 2.0 specification](/docs/spec/index.md).
+While the core Hart system and voting process will be identical to [the system used in Preston, Idaho][preston-idaho-pilot] the ElectionGuard software will be *almost* (see below) a full [implementation of the 2.0 specification][election-guard-spec-v2_0].
 It incorporates most of the new encryption structures, including a new implementation of guardian architecture and elimination of placeholder votes.
 A fully new version of the admin and guardian software used to run the key and tally ceremonies has also been developed.

 The biggest new capability is a full implementation of thresholding.
 Thresholding enables a quorum of guardians to participate in a tally ceremony rather than requiring all guardians to be present.
 (College Park will be using 5 guardians with a quorum of 3 to be present to run the tally ceremony.)
 Each guardian and the ElectionGuard administrator will be assigned their own Surface Go tablet to run the ceremonies and will use Windows Hello to authenticate on their assigned device.